Aidenster/gpt-cli-py/README.md

 - `write_file`: Write the last response from the GPT model to a file.
 - `count_tokens`: Count the number of tokens in a file.
 - `modify_file`: Modify a file's content using the GPT model.
+- `smart`: Switch to using GPT-4.
+- `fast`: Switch to using GPT-3.5.

 ## Contributing